Services :: Elder Care Law

 Basic Planning Documents

-Having personal experience with many of the issues affecting Elders, Boyd Handley will explain what may been needed with your family member as he did with his own parents.
-Contact Boyd at 281.703.3616 or Boyd@TheHandleyLawOffice.com for an appointment.
+Having personal experience with many of the issues affecting Elders, Boyd Handley can explain what may been needed with your family member as he did with his own parents.
+As every family is different, the best way to assure proper understanding of your family is to contact Boyd at 281.703.3616 or Boyd@TheHandleyLawOffice.com for an appointment.